isof-uppdrag/isof-webscraper/readme.md

 ## 1. Features

-- Crawl a fixed set of target websites stored in an input file (JSON) #TODO: add required structure of the file?
+- Crawl a fixed set of target websites stored in an input file (JSON)
 - Respect access rules defined in `robots.txt` of each website
 - Language detection of scraped texts with:
     1. an off-the-shelf Fasttext model with support for 176 languages (source/more information: https://fasttext.cc/docs/en/language-identification.html)